dotintent/flutter-accessorysetup/README.md

 - When user close the Picker by tapping cross button, the showPicker closure emits an error (ASErrorDomain, code 700)

+- ⚠️ **When the person picks an accessory the picker sends an event of type **ASAccessoryEventType.accessoryChanged**, it might be that the picker sends an event of type **ASAccessoryEventType.accessoryAdded** ONLY the first time the User picks the accessory on that particular phone ⚠️

 - If the device have been connected previously, it will be in the `session.accessories` array right after the session was activated event.<br>
   ⚠️ **This device will not discoverable by Setup Picker until the User disconnects it from the settings** ⚠️

 - When the User selects the device using picker,
   - the device will be displayed in the `MyDevices` section of the `Settings/Bluetooth` screen
-  - the device's `info screen` will display image and name you provided to the descriptor during the discovery process (the same that user see in the picker)
+  - the device's `info screen` will display image and name you provided to the ``ASPickerDisplayItem`` during the discovery process (the same that user saw in the picker)

 ---